 You can join a broad-based MSc or specialise in big data analytics, cyber security, games programming, advanced networking or information security.
 An MBA in Information Technology is also available which is particularly suitable if you are aspiring to a management role in an IT environment.

 As an alternative to our taught Masters degrees, if you want to focus on a particular topic of computing in depth, our MRes Masters by Research provides the opportunity to do so through a combination of research training and independent study.
+You can also train to teach computer science and information technology in secondary schools.

 The £13m purpose-built Tech Hub offers highly contemporary suites of outstanding facilities for students in the Department of Computer Science.